Legacy

 You may be interested in seeing your gift’s impact during your lifetime.
 You can use certain assets to make a difference now and take advantage of personal tax savings.
 These include gifts made from your IRA’s qualified charitable distribution (QCD), appreciated securities such as stocks, or a Donor Advised Fund.
 Learn more about these types of gifts.

-We would love to recognize you as a member of the Burr Oak Society and express our gratitude to you.
+Please let us know so we can recognize you as a member of the Burr Oak Society and express our gratitude to you.

 CILTI staff cannot provide legal or financial advice.
 We strongly encourage you to engage your own legal and financial council and talk to your family when making estate planning decisions.
+If you have further questions or want to discuss your planned giving strategy, please feel free to reach out.
+We want to ensure that your planned gift creates the legacy you wish to make.